SODIUM DICHLOROACETATE, or DCA - Clinical Trials for cancer and glioblastoma

 Hitherto, according to the American Cancer Society, the only medical use is for removing warts and other skin growths.
 Researchers have also tested it on humans for decreasing lactic acidosis (lactic acid buildup), hypertension and metabolic diseases.

-Clearly there is huge potential with DCA.
+The bottom line - Clearly there is huge potential with DCA if it can ´re-ignite´ the power stations.
 We await the results of the Clinical Trials with interest.
+We cannot really make any conclusions or recommendations without the results of the trials.